Jwatts82/NPS-PARKS-CLI-Project/README.md

 # National Parks Services Sites
-### This is an adaptation of the original gem written by dannyd4315.
-I have added in CSS selectors in the restaurant.rb file, and updated the scraped urls to use https instead of http.

 This Ruby Gem provides a CLI allows the user to search for a National Park Service site by state and select the site to see more information about the specific site.